Towards 2-derivators for formal $\infty$-category theory: Higher derivator theory

-are both in a form for which we can apply (HDer 5).
-Therefore, since mates compose, we know that the composition of the mate of the lower square of the pentagonal diagram above with $b^*$ is an equivalence for all $b\in\B$ and so it is an equivalence because pointwise equivalences are equivalences. \end{proof} \begin{prop} Let $I\colon\A\hookrightarrow\B$ be a fully faithful $2$-functor, meaning it is an isomorphism at the level of hom-categories, then the unit $\eta\colon\id_{\bbD(\A)}\Rightarrow I^*\circ\Lan_I$ of the biadjunction
+are both in a form for which we can apply \ref{axm: ptwise Kan ext}.
+We conclude using that mates compose and the 2-out-of-3 property of equivalences. \end{proof} \begin{prop} Suppose $\bbD$ satisfies \ref{axm: ptwise Kan ext} and let $I\colon\A\hookrightarrow\B$ be a fully faithful simplicial functor, meaning it is an isomorphism at the level of hom simplicial sets, then the unit $\eta\colon\id_{\bbD(\A)}\Rightarrow I^*\circ\Lan_I$ of the biadjunction